-X. ONITORING BUDGET NEUTRALITY FOR THE DEMONSTRATION
+X. MONITORING BUDGET NEUTRALITY FOR THE DEMONSTRATION

-- 69. Limit on Title XIX Funding.
+- 64. Limit on Title XIX Funding.
 The state will be subject to limits on the amount of federal Medicaid funding the state may receive over the course of the demonstration approval.
-The budget neutrality expenditure limits are based on projections of the amount of FFP that the state would likely have received in the absence of the demonstration.
-The limit consists of a Main Budget Neutrality Test, and two Hypothetical Budget Neutrality Tests, and a Capped Hypothetical Budget Neutrality Test, if applicable, as described below.
-CMS's assessment of the state's compliance with these tests will be based on the Schedule C CMS-64 Waiver Expenditure Report, which summarizes the expenditures reported by the state on the CMS-64 that pertain to the demonstration. - 70.
+The budget neutrality expenditure targets are based on projections of the amount of FFP that the state would likely have received in the absence of the demonstration.
+The limit consists of a Main Budget Neutrality Test, and a Hypothetical Budget Neutrality Test, as described below.
+CMS's assessment of the state's compliance with these tests will be based on the Schedule C CMS-64 Waiver Expenditure Report, which summarizes the expenditures reported by the state on the CMS-64 that pertain to the demonstration. - 65.
 Risk.
-The budget neutrality expenditure limits are determined on either a per capita or aggregate basis as described in Table X, Master MEG Chart and Table X, MEG Detail for Expenditure and Member Month Reporting.
-If a per capita method is used, the state is at risk for the per capita cost of state plan and hypothetical populations, but not for the number of participants in the demonstration population.
-By providing FFP without regard to enrollment in the demonstration for all demonstration populations, CMS will not place the state at risk for changing economic conditions, however, by placing the state at risk for the per capita costs of the demonstration populations, CMS assures that the demonstration expenditures do not exceed the levels that would have been realized had there been no demonstration.
+The budget neutrality limits are determined on either a per capita or aggregate basis.
+If a per capita method is used, the state is at risk for the per capita costs of state plan and hypothetical populations, but not for the number of participants in the demonstration population.
+By providing FFP without regard to enrollment in the demonstration for all demonstration populations, CMS will not place the state at risk for changing economic conditions; however, by placing the state at risk for the per capita costs of the demonstration populations, CMS assures that the demonstration expenditures do not exceed the levels that would have been realized had there been no demonstration.
 If an aggregate method is used, the state accepts risk for both enrollment and per capita costs. - a.
 Georgia shall be at risk for the per capita cost (as determined by the method described below in this section) for Medicaid eligible in the "Family Planning" eligibility group, but not for the number of demonstration eligibles in this group. - b.
 Georgia shall be at risk for both per capita costs and enrollment for the IPC Services group.